Cape Canaveral: History

 In December 1571, Pedro Menéndez was wrecked off the Coast of Cape Canaveral and encountered the Ais Indians.
 From 1605 to 1606, the Spanish Governor of Florida Pedro de Ibarra sent Alvaro Mexia on a diplomatic mission to the Ais Indian nation.
 The mission was a success; diplomatic ties were made and an agreement for the Ais to receive ransoms for all the shipwrecked sailors they returned.

 The first Cape Canaveral Lighthouse was completed in January 1848 to warn ships of the coral shoals off the coast.

 The hurricane of August 1885, pushed a "wall of water" over the barrier island (elevation, 3.1 m) devastating Cape Canaveral and adjacent areas.
 The ocean waves flooded the homesteaders and discouraged further settlement in the area.
 The beach near the lighthouse was severely eroded prompting its relocation 1.6 km west inland.

 The 1890 graduating class of Harvard University started a gun club called the "Canaveral Club" at the Cape.
 This was founded by C. B. Horton of Boston and George H. Reed.
 A number of distinguished visitors including presidents Grover Cleveland and Benjamin Harrison were reported to have stayed here.
-In the 1920s, the grand building fell in disrepair and later burned to the ground.
+In the 1920s, the grand building fell into disrepair and later burned to the ground.

 In the 20th century, several communities sprang up in Cape Canaveral with names like Canaveral, Canaveral Harbor, Artesia and De Soto Beach.
 While the area was predominantly a farming and fishing community, some visionaries saw its potential as a resort for vacationers.
 However, the stock market crash of 1929 hampered its development.
 In the 1930s, a group of wealthy journalists started a community called "Journalista Beach", now called Avon by the Sea.
 The Brossier brothers built houses in this area and started a publication entitled the Evening Star Reporter that was the forerunner of the Orlando Sentinel.

-Construction of Port Canaveral for military and commercial purposes was started in July 1950 and dedicated on 4 November 1953.
+Construction of Port Canaveral for military and commercial purposes was started in July 1950 and dedicated on November 4, 1953.
 Congress approved the construction of a deep-water port in 1929, half a century after it was first petitioned by the U.S. Navy in 1878.
 It is now the major deep-water port of Central Florida.